dhoffi/terraform-gcp-kubernetes/README.md

 # Terraforming Infrastructure for setting up Kubernetes with kubespray

+github repo of this: https://github.com/dhoffi/terraform-gcp-kubernetes

 vaguely based upon: https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform</br>
 vaguely based upon: https://github.com/kubernetes-sigs/kubespray/tree/master/contrib/terraform/aws

 This project is highly parameterized to be able to terraform for different GCP accounts, and environments within them.

-By sourcing `.envrc` there will be defined several environment variables, which also will be used inside scripts and terraforming.
+By `source .envrc` there will be defined several environment variables, which also will be used inside scripts and terraforming.
+Helper functions and definitions inside `source bash_aliases`.

 Environment Variable `DEST` determines the target GCP account which to use.</br>
 (This way e.g.: terraformed 'test' and 'dev' environments can be setup in a different GCP account than 'prod')